btqdesign/axity-v1/wp-content/plugins/widget-logic/readme.txt

 2. The plugin options are at the foot of the usual widget admin page… `widget_content` filter, `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
 You can also export and import your site's WL options as a plain text file for a quick backup/restore and to help troubleshoot issues.

 == Changelog ==

+= 5.8.2 =
+The code has been adapted to work on the servers with restricted <?=

+Fixed support for the wp_register_sidebar_widget widgets.

+Some content was prepared for translation.

 = 5.8.1 =
 Fixed the issue of displaying errors under certain conditions.